php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 PSR-2 was accepted in 2012 and since then a number of changes have been made to PHP, most notably recent changes for PHP 7, which have implications for coding style guidelines.
 Whilst PSR-2 is very comprehensive of PHP functionality that existed at the time of writing, new functionality is very open to interpretation.
-PSR-N seeks to provide a set way that both coding style tools can implement, projects can declare adherence to and developers can easily relate on between different projects for these coding style reducing cognitive friction.
+PSR-12 seeks to provide a set way that both coding style tools can implement, projects can declare adherence to and developers can easily relate on between different projects for these coding style reducing cognitive friction.